-Everybody is getting pumped about the new wave of tech IPOs in 2019 and 2020.
+Everybody is getting pumped about the new wave of tech IPOs.
 These SF Bay Area tech IPOs include Uber, Lyft, Airbnb, Slack, Pinterest, and more.
+Although some had a hard start initially, all tech IPOs have pumped billions into the SF Bay Area economy.

 The default assumption is that these tech IPOs will bring in huge demand and drive SF Bay Area real estate prices up.
 After all, these soon-to-be public companies are worth billions and employ tens of thousands of sub-35 year-old-employees looking to establish roots.